jamesclancy/SafeCardGame/README.md

                         [ str (sprintf "Avail Res: %s" (textDescriptionForResourcePool playerBoard.AvailableResourcePool))] ] ]
 ```

-I can now see the resources and see that the total resources are modifing but not the available so I will need to update the `playCardFromBoard` function on index like:
+I can now see the resources and see that the total resources are modifying but not available so I will need to update the `playCardFromBoard` function on index like:

 ```
 let playCardFromBoard (cardInstanceId : CardInstanceId) (playerId : PlayerId) (gs: GameState) (playerBoard : PlayerBoard) =